22 Things You Should Never Buy At Trader Joe’s

 Per 1 bar (40 g): 200 calories, 16 g fat (2.5 g saturated fat), 100 mg sodium, 14 g carbs (7 g fiber, 5 g sugar), 7 g protein

 Dark chocolate has its benefits, but it should be eaten in moderation — unlike this granola bar, which is both dipped and drizzled in the stuff.
 Out of the three flavors available, this one is the worst Trader Joe’s has to offer.
-200 calories is a hefty amount to consume with one simple snack, and tackling a quarter of your daily fat intake at the same time is a little nutty, don’t you think?
+Two-hundred calories is a hefty amount to consume with one simple snack, and tackling a quarter of your daily fat intake at the same time is a little nutty, don’t you think?

 Sweet Corn, Burrata, & Basil Ravioli